richard-scryber/scryber.core/README.md

     scryber.core pdf engine
 </h1>

-## Make documents easily
+## Change the way you create documents.

 The scryber engine is an advanced, complete, pdf creation library for dotnet core 5.
 It supports the easy definition of documents, pages, content, shapes and images with html templates and simple code.

-With a styles based layout it is easy to create good looking and flowing documents.
+With a styles based template layout it is easy to create good looking, flowing documents with dynamic content from you applications or sites.
-Binding allows you to quickly load data from many sources and output the templates PDF.

 ## HTML First